- Benefits

 How Overtime Pay Is Calculated

-So overtime pay is calculated based on your job situation and your location.
-If you live in a state without its own overtime laws or with laws that are less beneficial than the Federal standard, then you would apply the FLSA method to calculate your overtime.
+Calculating overtime pay depends on your specific employment situation and location.
+If you’re in a state without its own overtime laws or with laws less favorable than the federal standard, use the FLSA method for calculations.

 References